 Different types of community platforms

-These are the three traditional types of online community platform, categorized according to how they’re used:
+These are the three traditional types of online community platforms, categorized according to how they’re used:

 Personal

 Personal community platforms are created just for fun, so they're usually pretty simple and without any advanced features.
-Sometimes simple group messaging is all that’s needed, so even WhatsApp could count as a community platform when used to organize meetings, events, or simply chats.
+For some communities, simple group messaging is all that’s needed, so even WhatsApp could count as a community platform when used to organize meetings, events, or simply chats.

 But, on the other end of the spectrum, a platform in this category might also have a big set of features—for example, many gamers use Discord as a community platform because it allows them to communicate in real time, stream their screens, and more.